Macrometacorp/docs/docs/cep/reference/extensions/execution/edge-functions.md

     FOR doc IN my-colection LIMIT 1 RETURN doc
     ```

-2. [Create](https://macrometa.com/docs/collections/documents/create-document-store) a collection with a name `my-colection`.
+2. [Create](https://macrometa.com/docs/collections/documents/create-document-store) a collection with a name `my-collection`.
 3. Add one document in the collection.

 The following stream `FxSampleStream` is receiving a new message every five seconds as the result of the Edge Function.